ash luna - founder | photographer

-I am a woman. mother. partner. photographer. friend.
+I am a queer non-binary human. a parent. partner. photographer. friend.

 I live in Chicago.

 I have have four children, three living, one deceased.

 Xavier is 13.
 Nova Emery is 6 and Aurora Eisley was stillborn due to complications from Twin to Twin Transfusion Syndrome (TTTS) in 2012.
 Sólis de Flores, my long awaited love baby, I never thought I’d have, was born on the afternoon of October 21, 2018 in my dining room, surrounded by friends, family, and rainbows.